NorthCoastChurch/IT-Policy/Security-Policy-5-Clean-Desk.md

 ## **Policy Detail**

-To maintain the security and privacy of employees’ and members’ personal information, {COMPANY-NAME} employees should observe the “clean desk” rule.
+To maintain the security and privacy of employees’ and members’ personal information, North Coast Church employees should observe the “clean desk” rule.
 All employees should take appropriate actions to prevent unauthorized persons from having access to member information, applications, or data.
 Employees are also required to make a conscientious check of their surrounding work environment to ensure that there will be no loss of confidentiality to data media or documents.

 The clean desk policy applies to: